zs144/omics-base-env/README.md

 ```

 ### 2. Compare with other environment
-If you have another environment YAML file or requirement file, you can find which are missing in the current `omics-base-env` by running:
+If you have another environment YAML file or requirement file, you can find which are missing in the current `omics-base` by running:
 ```bash
 python check_packages.py <requirements.txt|environment.yml> <output_fp>
 ```